A night on the town for a party people: something for everyone

 Along the east-west corridor, Trincity Mall’s restaurants and bars include the very popular Bootleggers and J. Malone’s.
 Discerning limers might also drift towards Trevor’s Edge in St. Augustine or Sandbaggers in Trincity.

-You can catch the most recent movies at several cinemas, including two multiplexes at MovieTowne, at Invader’s Bay in Port of Spain and Price Plaza in Chaguanas; Caribbean Cinemas 8 in Trincity and Southpark San Fernando; and the Digicel Imax in Port of Spain.
+You can catch the most recent movies at several cinemas, including two multiplexes at MovieTowne, at Invader’s Bay in Port of Spain; Price Plaza in Chaguanas; and Corinth, San Fernando; Caribbean Cinemas 8 in Trincity and Southpark San Fernando; and the Digicel Imax in Port of Spain.
 MovieTowne hosts the Trinidad and Tobago and European Film Festivals.
 Classic and independent films are also screened by the Studio Film Club, UWI Campus Film Classics, and at film festivals (including the Trinidad & Tobago and European Film Festivals).
 The single-screen Globe (Port of Spain) and Palladium (Tunapuna) offer double features and cheap seats.

 Trinidadians love to party, and like to do it in very fine style.
 And once they’ve started, they don’t like to stop.
 In the last few years, trendy nightclubs have opened in Arima, San Fernando, Chaguanas and Port of Spain, with themed events almost every day of the week.
 The more exclusive ones maintain strict dress codes, operate with invitation lists, and usually require ID for entry.
 But no matter where you are in the country, there is a nightclub you can find to dance the night away.